NEWSMAKER-New Bank of Canada governor Macklem brings job familiarity with green touch

 He was considered by many to be a leading contender to succeed retiring Bank of Canada Governor Mark Carney in 2013 but was passed over in favor of now-outgoing Governor Stephen Poloz.
 Carney would go on to serve as governor of the Bank of England.

-Macklem is also a former associate deputy minister for Canada's finance department.
+Macklem is also a former associate deputy minister for Canada's finance department, while also representing Canada at the G7, G20 and Financial Stability Board.

 ((Kelsey.Johnson@thomsonreuters.com; +16132356745;))